Sergej Barbarez: International career

 On 14 May 1998, Barbarez made his debut for the Bosnia and Herzegovina national team against Argentina in a friendly match.

 Barbarez scored two goals against Liechtenstein in a World Cup qualification match on 28 March 2001.
 He was denied a hat-trick as his second-half penalty was saved by Lichtenstein goalkeeper Peter Jehle.

-Before he retired from international football on 13 October 2005, Barbarez was the captain and leader of the Bosnian national team.
+Before retiring from international football in October 2005, Barbarez was the captain of the Bosnian national team.

 On 2 December 2005, he announced his comeback to the national team and played in the UEFA Euro 2008 qualifiers.
 He became captain of the team once again.

 On 12 October 2006, Barbarez officially stepped down from playing for the Bosnia and Herzegovina national team and retired permanently from professional football in June 2008.
 His final international was an October 2006 European Championship qualification match against Moldova.

-Coaching career
+Managerial career

-Barbarez announced on 14 December 2009 that he wanted to be the head coach of the Bosnia and Herzegovina national football team in the UEFA Euro 2012 qualifiers.
+Barbarez announced on 14 December 2009 that he wanted to be the head coach of the Bosnia and Herzegovina national team in the UEFA Euro 2012 qualifiers.
 However, the Football Association of Republika Srpska blocked his entry and later on, Safet Sušić was selected as the new head coach of the Bosnia and Herzegovina national team.

 On 5 January 2011, Barbarez received his UEFA Pro Licence in the Football Association of Bosnia and Herzegovina's educational facility in Jablanica.

+On 19 April 2024, Barbarez was appointed as the new head coach of the Bosnia and Herzegovina national team, signing a four-year contract with the Bosnian FA.
+His first game in charge was a friendly 3–0 away defeat to England on 3 June 2024.
+He was victorious in the team's opening 2026 FIFA World Cup qualifying match against Romania on 21 March 2025.
+Bosnia and Herzegovina recorded three more wins against Cyprus, and back-to-back victories over San Marino, marking this their most successful FIFA World Cup or UEFA Euro qualification opening.
+Barbarez's side suffered its first defeat in the qualifying campaign on 9 September 2025, losing to Austria 2–1 at home.